paulasquin/room_classification_network_retrain/README.md

 - Display wanted scenes with the search bar
 - Click on "Save Ids" (the drop-down menu should be on "original")
 - A window opens.
 Make a Ctrl+S
-- Save the .txt file next to the .py scripts
+- Save the .txt file next to .py scripts

 ## Usage
 ```